wpritchard/all-the-math-you-missed-garrity-2nd/README.md

-# Topics in Algebra - I. N. Herstein (1st Edition)
+# How to Read and Do Proofs - Daniel Solow (2nd Edition)

-This repository contains my detailed solutions and commentary on *Topics in Algebra* by I. N. Herstein (1st Edition).
+This repository contains my detailed solutions and commentary on *How to Read and Do Proofs* by Daniel Solow (2nd Edition).